FrancesOBrien/daybreaker-react/README.md

 Javascript
 and some junior-dev-level grit and resilience

+## Appreciations to Per Scholas Cycle 28!
+Tishana and Kasper, my enduring appreciation for your work and support and tough love throughout this Bootcamp!
+Thanks also to Gary for Render support and guidance!
+Huge thanks to every learner in Cycle 28--you made it a party!

-Thank you for reading, and I wish you success in the pursuit of your goals.
+Thank you for reading, and I wish YOU success in the pursuit of your goals.

 # Getting Started with Create React App